pebble/clay/README.md

   var clayConfig = require('./config.json');
   var clay = new Clay(clayConfig);
   ```
-6. Add `configurable` to the `pebble.capabilities` array in your `package.json`.
-7. Ensure `pebble.enableMultiJS` is set to true in your `package.json`.
+5. Ensure `pebble.enableMultiJS` is set to true in your `package.json`.
-8. Next is the fun part - creating your config page.
-Edit your `config.js` file to build a layout of elements as described in the sections below.
+6. Next is the fun part - creating your config page.
+Edit your `config.json` file to build a layout of elements as described in the sections below.

 # Getting Started (CloudPebble)